 5. Use Dynamic EQ

 If you have felt that your track is empty, lifeless, and flat, try to use dynamic EQ.
-It’s a great tool for mastering, but also will find versatility when mixing your music.
+It’s a great tool for mastering, but you also will find versatility when mixing your music.
 It will create the headroom that you are looking for to create a louder and fresher mix.
 It won’t increase the chance that it will distort or clip if you use it correctly.
 Here is a video that describes Dynamic EQ more in-depth:

 6. Order Your Plugins Properly In Your Signal Chain (Mixer)